AI in crypto

 4. Logic, as on the Ethereum blockchain with its smart contracts.

-5. Pattern recognition, as with trading bots.
+5. Pattern recognition, as in trading bots.

 6. Cognitive psychology, as for example by chatbots.